-A first-line, “gold standard” light therapy for chronic moderate-to-severe atopic dermatitis, narrowband UVB light uses the sun’s optimal wavelength to treat eczema.
-NB-UVB is preferred by doctors because it’s short-acting, cost-effective, and safe for use in children.
-NB-UVB has proven more effective than other forms of light therapy because it uses a smaller amount of radiation at a higher dose and does not involve the use of photosensitizing medicine.
+A first-line, “gold standard” light therapy for chronic moderate-to-severe atopic dermatitis, narrowband UVB (NV-UVB) light uses the sun’s optimal wavelength to treat eczema.
+NB-UVB is preferred by doctors because it’s short-acting, cost-effective, and safe for use in children and pregnant people.
+NB-UVB has proven safer and more effective than other forms of light therapy because it uses a smaller amount of radiation at a higher dose and does not involve the use of photosensitizing medicine.

-Another frequently prescribed light therapy, PUVA is highly effective in treating severe atopic dermatitis.
-The skin is first made sensitive to light with a drug (Psoralen), followed by UVA or UVB treatment.
+Another frequently prescribed light therapy, psoralen ultraviolet A (PUVA) is highly effective in treating severe atopic dermatitis.
+The skin is first made sensitive to light with a drug (Psoralen); UVA treatment follows.
 PUVA can be used on the whole body or localized areas.
 PUVA may be an option if NB-UVB phototherapy fails or if a relapse occurs after treatment.

 Considered one of the most effective forms of phototherapy for acute atopic dermatitis flares, UVA1 involves higher doses of UVA light than other forms of phototherapy.
 UVA1 uses longer exposures to penetrate the skin without burning.
 However, UVA1 is associated with side effects and long-term skin damage.
 It’s also more expensive, requiring special light boxes with cooling systems.

 Various laser modalities — including excimer, light-emitting diode (LED), and pulsed dye lasers — are emerging as possible new treatments for localized AD.
 Studies of excimer laser treatment in people with AD have shown improvement in disease and quality of life.
 Because more research is needed, lasers are not currently recommended as an AD treatment.